Louise of Mecklenburg-Güstrow: Early life

 Louise was born in Güstrow on 28 August 1667 in the family of Duke Gustav Adolph of Mecklenburg-Güstrow and Duchess Magdalena Sibylla of Holstein-Gottorp as a great-great-granddaughter of Frederick II of Denmark.
 Louise grew up into a tiny court characterized by pietistic feelings and rigid religiosity, led by her father, who wrote religious songs in pietistic spirit.

 In 1695, Louise was selected by Crown Prince Frederick as his bride.
-When it was deemed time for Frederick to marry and provide and heir to the throne, he was sent to a journey to Germany to choose a bride from some of the Protestant Princely houses.
+When it was deemed time for Frederick to marry and provide an heir to the throne, he was sent on a journey to Germany to choose a bride from some of the Protestant Princely houses.
 When he reached Güstrow, he chose Louise because of her beauty, and his choice was wholeheartedly accepted as suitable from both the Danish royal house as well as from her family.
 He reportedly also expected her to accept any potential adultery from his side without protests.